ZenMobility/flutter_custom_charts/README.md

-This repo is a collection of Re-usable  flutter custom widgets.
-These charts have additional custom behaviour which is not readily available in popular flutter charts libraries.
+This repo is a collection of Re-usable  flutter custom charts.
+These charts have additional custom behaviour which is not readily available in popular free flutter charts libraries such as fl_charts, charts_painter, pie_chart.